Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 *   Publishing others' private information, such as physical or email addresses, without their explicit permission
 *   Any conduct that could reasonably be considered inappropriate in a professional setting
 *   Advocating for, or encouraging, any of the above behavior
+*   Deliberate intimidation, stalking, or following online or offline.
+*   Sustained disruption of discussions or other events.

 ### Enforcement Responsibilities